-7.2 Area to build and to export a model to Flux® 3D environment
+7.2 Area to build and to export a model to Flux® 3D environment.

-7.3 Particularities in building and exporting a model to Flux® 3D environment
+7.3 Particularities in building and exporting a model to Flux® 3D environment.

-A user who wants to build and export a model to Flux® 3D has to follow the same steps and recommendations, as with the function "FLUX 2D".
+A user who wants to build and export a model to Flux® 3D must follow the same steps and recommendations, as with the function "FLUX 2D".

-The main particularity of function "FLUX 3D" is that rotor, stator and magnets axial lengths are the inputs, that must be defined.
-Their default values equals the machine length defined in "Design".
-These three lengths can be different.
+The main particularity of function "FLUX 3D" is that rotor and stator axial lengths are the inputs, that must be defined.
+Their default values equal the machine length defined in "Design".
+These two lengths can be different.

 Note 1: Default values for rotor, stator and magnet lengths are equal to the machine design length.
-However, a change in these values only affect the Flux® 3D export and it never changes the design length value.
+However, a change in these values only affects the Flux® 3D export and it never changes the design length value.